The marketing strategy that most marketers completely overlook is mobile advertising.

 Many of us still think mobile ads consist of flashy, annoying banners on mobile devices that only generate accidental clicks.
 But in reality, mobile ads have significantly progressed when it comes to quality.

 Marketers have a wide range of sophisticated mobile ad options at their fingertips today, and there’s a lot of money to be made doing it.
-According to Ad Week, online ad revenues generated $60 billion in 2015 and mobile ad revenue increased by 66%, which is over ten times more than desktop advertising’s growth.
+According to this Ad Age article, online ad revenue totaled $88 billion, a 21 percent upswing from 2016 and mobile ad revenue increased by 66%, which is over ten times more than desktop advertising’s growth.

 There’s a huge mismatch between the level of impact that mobile advertising can have for a brand and the level of investment that business owners are putting into it.People are spending 25% of their time on mobile, but businesses are only putting 12% of their ad budgets towards mobile advertising.
 Click To Tweet